 To find a new beauty (Gold Wake Press, 2012)

 Borderlands: Texas Poetry Review, Connotation Press, Mezzo Cammin, Southern Women's Review, Spoon River Poetry Review, Verse Daily

-Semi-finalist in the North Carolina Literary Review's James Applewhite Poetry Prize in 2011; "Excellence in the Arts Award" at the University of Texas at Dallas for poems published in Fjala (The Word), Illyria, and PENA International in 2004; Finalist (second place) in the Sean Christopher Britton Memorial Poetry Prize in 2002.
+Semi-finalist in Tupelo Quarterly's Inaugural Poetry Prize, Semi-finalist in the North Carolina Literary Review's James Applewhite Poetry Prize; "Excellence in the Arts Award" at the University of Texas at Dallas for poems published in Fjala (The Word), Illyria, and PENA International; Second Place in the Sean Christopher Britton Memorial Poetry Prize.